H0K5/multitun/README.md

 Multitun tunnels IPv4 over a WebSocket (RFC 6455), allowing bulk tunneling through one connection on, for example, port 80.
-One use for this is to bypass firewalls by having a multitun server listening on a host outside the firewall, and using a multitun client on the host behind the firewall.
+One use for this is to bypass strict firewalls.
+Firewalls that allow web and HTML5 are assumed to allow WebSockets as well, and multitun traffic quietly slips past systems that do things like deep-packet inspection to find conventional tunnels (e.g. ssh tunnel over port 80).

-Firewalls that allow web and HTML5 are assumed to allow WebSockets as well, and in theory multitun traffic quietly slips past systems that do things like deep-packet inspection to find conventional tunnels (e.g. ssh tunnel over port 80).
+Multiple users can access the server at a time, and With multitun's new updates, all clients can see each other, allowing you to create a covert VPN!

 Only users with valid passwords can use the tunnel.
 Multitun may be used in conjunction with other common tools to enable port forwarding and masquerading (see the Examples section below), and thus route arbitrary or all client traffic through the Multitun server.
-Multiple multitun clients can access the same multitun server at the same time.

 Multitun provides a simple web server to serve HTML to connecting clients that don't know about or aren't using the WebSocket tunnel.